Volscente/NexusLLM/docs/transformers.md

 An encoder processes the input sequence and compresses the information into a context vector (also known as sentence embedding vector) of a fixed length.
 This representation is expected to be a good summary of the meaning of the whole source sequence.
+It builds a contextual representation of the input sequence.

 ### Architecture
 The *Encoder* block is composed by a **Self-Attention** layer and a **Feed Forward Neural Network**.